Anclote Key: Camping on a remote tropical isle

 If pitching a tent on a tropical island is your thing, add Anclote Key to your bucket list.

-The four-mile-long island is an especially popular destination for weekend kayakers with its five miles of pristine white-sand beaches and offshore sandbars.
+The four-mile-long island is an especially popular destination for weekend kayakers with five miles of pristine white-sand beaches and offshore sandbars.

 Anclote Key Preserve State Park is comprised of four islands — Anclote Key, North Anclote Bar, South Anclote Bar and Three Rooker Island, all popular with boaters who bring their beach chairs, umbrellas, paddleboards and snorkeling gear for weekend adventures.